bullgare/pow-ddos-protection/README.md

 ## Excuses

-There are a lot of dependencies in `go.mod`, but the majority of them are related to integration tests.
+There are a lot of dependencies in `go.mod`, but the majority of them are related to integration tests (it could potentially have a separate go module in the future though).